How to Stop Doxxing: Emergency and Prevention Guide

 The reality is that manual opt-outs don't work for long-term protection.
 You need an automated data removal service that continuously monitors and removes your information.

-CrabClear removes your data from 1,500+ data brokers—3x more coverage than competitors like DeleteMe, Incogni, or Optery—and continuously monitors to ensure it stays removed.
+CrabClear removes your data from 1,500+ data brokers, 3x more coverage than competitors like DeleteMe, other providers, or Optery, and continuously monitors to ensure it stays removed.
 Instead of spending 100+ hours manually opting out and repeating the process every month, CrabClear automates the entire process for you.

 Why CrabClear is the best choice for doxxing prevention:

-• Monthly automated scans and removals (your data never reappears)
+- Monthly automated scans and removals (recurring checks continue)

 Lock Down Your Social Media Privacy